cztomczak/jstetris/README.md

 JS Tetris is a browser-based clone of one of the greatest puzzle video games of all time created by Czarek Tomczak (see my [Resume](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)).
-To play it, you only need to have javascript enabled in your browser
-- no plugins are required (no java, no flush).
+To play it, you only need to have javascript enabled in your browser, there are no plugins are required (no java, no flush).
 You are free to put Js Tetris on your web-site, modify the game.
 The rules are simple: move and rotate the blocks with the aim of creating a horizontal line of blocks without gaps.
 Use arrows and spacebar to navigate blocks.